Gaius-Augustus/GALBA/README.md

 GALBA also uses a Perl module `helpMod.pm` that is not available on CPAN.
 This module is part of the GALBA release and does not require separate installation.

-If you do not have root permissions on the Linux machine, try setting up an **Anaconda** (<https://www.anaconda.com/distribution/>) environment as follows:
+If you do not have root permissions on the Linux machine, try running it from the [Singularity image](#singularity-image), or try setting up an **Anaconda** (<https://www.anaconda.com/distribution/>) environment as follows:

 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2018.12-Linux-x86_64.sh